papiche/zelkova/README.md

 ],
 ```

-Go to [ios/Runner/Info.plist](./ios/Runner/Info.plist) and update the following code:
+Go to [ios/Runner/Info.plist](./ios/Runner/Info.plist) and update the following code adding the language:

 ```